saidvandeklundert/learn/_posts/2021-11-16-calling-rust-from-python-using-pyo3.md

 1.0903590000016266
 >>>
 >>> <b>timeit.timeit("get_fibonacci(150)", setup="from fib import get_fibonacci")</b>
-33.936191699998744
+35.48256180000317
 >>> <b>timeit.timeit("get_fibonacci(150)", setup="from rust import get_fibonacci")</b>
 3.6803346000015154
 >>>
 </pre>

-Rust is almost 10x faster.
+The above tells us that when we call the function to calculate the 5-th Fibonacci number, Python is actually a bit faster.
+But when we look for the 150th Fibonacci number, Rust is almost 10x faster.

 But it gets better.
 We can also do a release build by adding `--release` as an argument to maturin:

 <pre>
 (.env) root@rust:/pyo3/pyo3# <b>python -i</b>